 - The titular deer character of Bambi and its sequel has a tuft of fur on his head and at the base of his ears.
 His girlfriend, Faline doesn't have head or base of ear tufts, therefore she appears better groomed.

 - Thoroughly played with in Walt Disney Pictures' Oliver & Company.
 The Foxworths' show poodle Georgette wakes up looking grim but a few moments at her makeup vanity elevates her to canine goddess status.
 However, after the narrow escape from the oncoming subway train, Georgette is the worst-looking dog of all.
-Alpha dog Dodger and plucky Tito have rough spots, but The Chick Rita is no better groomed than dimbulb Einstein or thespian Francis.
+Alpha dog Dodger and plucky Tito have rough spots, but Rita is no better groomed than dimbulb Einstein or thespian Francis.
 In fact, second only to Georgette in grooming are Sykes' male dobermans, Roscoe and Desoto.

 - Andie the female squirrel in The Nut Job appears better groomed than Greyson and Surly the male squirrels.

 - In Rio.
 Blu the male macaw has a more ruffled appearance to his feathers than Jewel the female macaw.